Phone: 817-697-4038 Fax: 877-409-3962

 What is a Scaphoid Fracture?

 Fractures of the scaphoid form the most commonly reported fractures of the carpus.
-The scaphoid bridges the distal and proximal carpal bones in the wrist, transfers compression loads from the hand to the forearm, and plays a critical role in maintaining carpal stability.
-The radial artery that penetrates the scaphoid and supplies 70%–80% of the bone provides most of the blood supply, leading to the problematic higher rate of avascular necrosis and non-union in more proximal fractures.
+Moreover, the scaphoid bridges the distal and proximal carpal bones in the wrist.
+This transfers compression loads from the hand to the forearm, and plays a critical role in maintaining carpal stability.
+Additionally, the radial artery that penetrates the scaphoid and supplies 70%–80% of the bone provides most of the blood supply.
+Further leading to the problematic higher rate of avascular necrosis and non-union in more proximal fractures.
 The os central carpi (an uncommon accessory bone) resembles a fracture.
-This situation calls for differentiation, which the lack of degenerative changes and the rounded edges of an old fracture can help achieve.
-Fractures of the scaphoid often result from forcible extension of the wrist.
-Signs to watch out for in a scaphoid fracture include swelling and tenderness on the scaphoid tubercle and in the anatomical snuffbox (Krasin, 2001)
+However, this situation calls for differentiation, which the lack of degenerative changes and the rounded edges of an old fracture can help achieve.
+Additionally, fractures of the scaphoid often result from forcible extension of the wrist.
+However, signs to watch out for in a this fracture include swelling and tenderness on the scaphoid tubercle and in the anatomical snuffbox (Krasin, 2001)

 The ramifications of a non-union fracture, such as carpal collapse and progressive degenerative changes have often led to a restrictive treatment regime with 8-12 weeks of immobilization.
 However, in the case of a nondisplaced scaphoid wrist fracture, the most common among scaphoid fractures, union can occur after just four to six weeks of immobilization (Clementson, Björkman and Thomsen, 2020).